Snake0good/Snake0good/README.md

 - 👋 Hi, I’m @Snake0good
-- 👀 I’m interested in Data and Machine Learning
+- 👀 I’m interested in Data, Machine Learning, and Web Development
-- 🌱 I’m currently learning SQL for Data Science, Tableau, and improving my Excel.
+- 🌱 I’m currently learning Javascript, HTML, and CSS.
+React.js too
 - 💞️ I’m looking to collaborate on anything that I can have an impact on.
 I know the education sector.
 - 📫 How to reach me
 email - jacobegood@gmail.com